 The Xylinum Cones

 project presents a production line that uses living organisms to grow geometrical objects.
-The approach is part of a research project from two German designers Stefan Schwabe & Jannis Huelsen
+The approach is part of a research project from two German designers Stefan Schwabe & Jannis Hülsen

-who also use bacterial cellulose to explore our perception of new biotechnological materials.
+who use bacterial cellulose to explore our perception of new biotechnological materials.
+Bacterial cellulose is characterized by high purity, strength, moldability and increased water-holding ability.
+With this material the designers grow material and ultimately create sculptures and products.
 This project and results will be exhibited in the second show in Milan.

 Open 28 Nov. - 27 Mar.: Tue. - Fri., 10.00h - 17.00h